 I was not disappointed once seated, and even scored a table in the sun.
 Service was swift with traditionally-clad personnel.
 The roast pork and dumpling was particularly tasty after the trek and their Schwarzbier divine.
 It was truly a beer worth the walk.

 The walk back was more relaxed but equally stunning.
-The roads less traveled are often the best, expecially when they’re in your own backyard.
+The roads less traveled are often the best, especially when they’re in your own backyard.

-Details on beer and hiking in the area available in my book Beer Hiking Bavaria.
+Details on beer and hiking in the area available in my book, Beer Hiking Bavaria oder auf Deutsch: Bierwandern Bayern.